Orlando Arcia Player Props: Braves vs. Reds

 Orlando Arcia At The Plate

-- Arcia has two doubles, two home runs and four walks while batting .341.
+- Arcia is batting .333 with two doubles, two home runs and four walks.

-- Among the qualifying hitters in baseball, his batting average ranks 21st, his on-base percentage ranks 42nd, and he is 44th in the league in slugging.
+- Among the qualified hitters, he ranks 26th in batting average, while his on-base percentage ranks 54th and he is 60th in slugging.

-- Arcia has picked up a hit in 72.7% of his 11 games this season, with multiple hits in 36.4% of them.
+- Arcia has picked up a hit in 75.0% of his 12 games this season, with more than one hit in 33.3% of those games.

-- He has homered in two of 11 games played this season, and in 4.4% of his plate appearances.
+- In 12 games played this season, he has homered in two of them.

-- Arcia has driven in a run in four games this year (36.4%), including one multiple-RBI game.
+- Arcia has driven in a run in five games this year (41.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.